To You I Belong

 "To You I Belong" is a song by Irish girl group B*Witched.
 Written by the band, Ray "Madman" Hedges, and Martin Brannigan, it was released as the third single from their self-titled debut album (1998) on 7 December 1998.
-It reached number one on the UK Singles Chart the same month, giving the band their third UK chart-topping single.
+It reached number one on the UK Singles Chart the same month, giving the group their third consecutive UK chart-topper.

 Critical reception

 Claudia Connell from News of the World wrote, "Like C'est La Vie, this follow-up ballad has a distinctly Irish flavour which lets the girls display their considerable vocal talents."
-She added, "Yes, this could even knock Cher off the top!"
+She added, "Yes, this could even knock Cher off the top!".

 Music video

 The accompanying music video for "To You I Belong" was directed by Katie Bell, who would later also direct the video for "I Shall Be There".
 Like the song itself, the video has a Christmas feel to it: it features a cold, icy forest and a large lake.